RedBrogdon/flutterflip/README.md

 which compiles for Android, iOS, web, macOS, Windows, and Linux.

 The user plays as black, and the CPU will make moves as white in response.
-The move search only goes 4-5 plies ahead, so it's not that sophisticated, but puts up a reasonable fight.
+The move search only goes 4-5 plies ahead, so it's not that sophisticated but puts up a reasonable fight.

 ![Screenshot](https://i.imgur.com/A96Hdcr.png)